Ely0rda/projectMic/README.md

 # projectMic
-Trying to learn about mircoservices following nick jackson series from youtube.
+Learning about mircoservices following nick jackson series from youtube.